• Skip to primary navigation

 • Cook the white onion in the olive oil.
 When it is soft add the balsamic vinegar and light brown sugar.
 Let it simmer for around 15 minutes.
 Remove from the heat and set aside to cool

-• Sieve the plain flour into a bowl and add the bicarbonate of soda and salt
+• Sieve the plain flour into a bowl and add the bicarbonate of soda and salt, stir together

-• Mix the cheese and the onion into the flour
+• Mix the cheese and the cooled onion into the flour mixture

 • Add the buttermilk to the flour and bring it together to make a dough.
 Work it as little as needed.
-Shape it into a ball on a baking tray dusted with flour and cut a cross down in the centre, cut almost to the bottom.
+Shape it into a ball on a baking tray dusted with flour and cut a cross down in the centre, cut deeply, almost to the bottom but not all the way through.
 Top with the extra cheese

 • Bake the loaf for 30-40 minutes.
 When it sounds hollow when tapped on the bottom it's done

-• Cool on a rack, you can eat it warm or wait till it cools, store in an airtight container and eat within 3 days
+• Cool on a rack, you can eat it warm or wait till it cools, store in an airtight container and it's best eaten within 1-2 days, but will last 3 days

 Made this recipe?Share on Instagram with me @TheBakingExplorer or tag #thebakingexplorer!